MattMattV/my-stars/README.md

 ## JavaScript

+- [dash-to-panel](https://github.com/jderose9/dash-to-panel) - An icon taskbar for the Gnome Shell.
+This extension moves the dash into the gnome main panel so that the application launchers and system tray are combined into a single panel, similar to that found in KDE Plasma and Windows 7+.
+A separate dock is no longer needed for easy access to running and favorited applications.
 - [securitytxt.org](https://github.com/securitytxt/securitytxt.org) - Static website for security.txt.
 - [awesome-selfhosted](https://github.com/Kickball/awesome-selfhosted) - This is a list of Free Software network services and web applications which can be hosted locally.
 Selfhosting is the process of locally hosting and managing applications instead of renting from SaaS providers.
 - [keepass-macpass-helper](https://github.com/belaviyo/keepass-macpass-helper) - A helper extension to use KeePass/MacPass from Firefox, Opera, and Chrome browsers